Motor Vehicle Regulations

-Place stickers on the driver’s side rear window.
+Place the parking decal on the driver’s side rear window.

 Authorization for handicapped parking privileges must be obtained from Health Services.

-Vehicles not registered with Security may be towed off campus at the owner’s expense.
+Vehicles not registered with the Office of Safety and Security may be towed off campus at the owner’s expense.
 Once a tow truck is dispatched, the vehicle’s operator is responsible for the tow charge whether or not the vehicle is towed.

 Bard College students, faculty, staff, and visitors park at their own risk.
-While the Safety and Security Office maintains constant and vigilant patrols throughout the year, the College will not be held liable for vehicle damage incurred from vandalism, collisions, break-ins, or other destructive circumstances, including weather-related problems.
+While the Office of Safety and Security maintains patrols throughout the year, the College will not be held liable for vehicle damage incurred from vandalism, collisions, break-ins, or other destructive circumstances, including weather-related problems.

 Motorcycles must be registered and are subject to the same rules and regulations as cars.
 It is a violation to drive a motorcycle on any pathway, lawn, or any place from which a car is restricted.